 Tuition fees are applicable to the year in which the apprentice course occurs.

 Fees are due at least 60 days prior to start date.
 Students who drop at least 60 days prior to start date will receive a full tuition refund.
 Students who drop 30-60 days prior to start date will receive tuition refund minus $175.
 Students who drop within 30 days of program start or after program start will not receive a refund of tuition.

 Co-operative Education/Internships/Work Terms

-Tuition for Co-operative education and internship work terms is calculated by the duration of the work term.
-Non-co-op work terms are a required element of the Bachelor of Business Administration.
-The tuition is set at a flat rate equivalent to two thirds of the rate for the four-month co-op work term.
-Course fees are due according to the standard fee deadlines for each term.
+Tuition for Co-operative education and internship work terms is calculated by the duration of the work term and are due according to the standard fee deadlines for each term.

 Course Audit – General Interest